Mr-Smyth/circles/docs/Testing.md

     * Setup a person with a spouse or partner and clicked 'Next' from within the assign siblings page.
 * :clipboard: RESULT:
-    * I was taken to the assign childrens page which is correct.
+    * I was taken to the assign children's page which is correct.

 </details>